 Working together in chat

-The Chat tab is where most work happens: attachments, mentions, slash commands, live narration, and inline approvals.
+The Chat tab is where most work happens: attachments, mentions, slash commands, live narration, and inline requests.

 Open any employee and you land in Chat.
 It works like messaging a colleague who happens to be very fast and never sleeps.